The Trapped Librarian

 Simple and Fun Holiday Research

-Besides getting the research practice, students just might learn about a holiday and customs they aren’t familiar with.
+Besides getting the research practice, students just may also learn about a holiday and customs they aren’t familiar with.
 Those who are present for class get a chance to practice some technology skills as well, with an easy to use free online tool that yields big results (wordart.com).
 I stay flexible, kids learn when they can, and no big important units are being interrupted in December.
 This is a win-win for all of us!
-These fun and easy projects are just what you need during the hectic holiday season.
+These fun and easy research projects are just what you need during the hectic holiday season.

 Lesson 1: Take Simple Notes!